edv/docker-spotweb/README.md

 ## Quick setup using dockerfile

+*Spotweb always requires a database server (MySQL), the easiest solution is to use the docker-compose setup.
+The other option is to manually specify an external server using the ENV variables below.*

 `docker run -p 8080:80 --name spotweb -d -v /etc/localtime:/etc/localtime:ro erikdevries/spotweb`

 Provide one or more of the following environment variables to configure the database server (all optional, default values are given below):